 Types of Spinning

-There are four different types of spinning:
+There are four main types of spinning method:

 Also Read: Synthetic fibres and it’s types